JoaoBett/EI_BD/README.md

 ## Technologies

-- **Oracle SQL Developer**: Oracle's integrated development environment for working with SQL databases.
+- <span style="color: blue;">**Oracle SQL Developer**</span>: Oracle's integrated development environment for working with SQL databases.

-- **Mongo DB**: A popular NoSQL database system for managing unstructured data.
+- <span style="color: green;">**Mongo DB**</span>: A popular NoSQL database system for managing unstructured data.
 Althought we talked for just a few classes, in my opinion, not enough to get a good knowledge.

 ## Oracle SQL Developer